 - Always use fresh unexpired lens care solutions. - Always follow directions in the package inserts for the use of contact lens - Sterile unpreserved solutions, when used, should be discarded after the time specified in the labeling directions. - Always keep the lenses completely immersed in the recommended storage solution when lenses are not being worn (stored).
 Prolonged periods of drying will damage lenses.
-Follow the lens care directions for Care for a Dried Out (Dehydrated) Lens in the patient information booklet if lens surface does become dried out. - $Do \ not \ \underline{use} \ \underline{saliva} \ or \ \underline{anything} \ other \ than \ the \ recommended \ \underline{solution} \ for \ \underline{lubricating}$ - Tap water, distilled water or homemade saline should not be used as a substitute for any component in the lens care regimen since they have been associated will an Acanthamoeba keratitis infection. - Never use conventional hard contact lens solutions that are not also recommended for use with prescribed lenses. - Do not mix or alternate lens care systems or solutions unless indicated in the lens care system labeling. - Do not heat the chemical disinfection solution or lenses nmary of Slit Lamp Findings
+Follow the lens care directions for Care for a Dried Out (Dehydrated) Lens in the patient information booklet if lens surface does become dried out. - Do not use saliva or anything other than the recommended solution for lubricating or wetting lenses. - Tap water, distilled water or homemade saline should not be used as a substitute for any component in the lens care regimen since they have been associated will an Acanthamoeba keratitis infection. - Never use conventional hard contact lens solutions that are not also recommended for use with prescribed lenses. - Do not mix or alternate lens care systems or solutions unless indicated in the lens care system labeling. - Do not heat the chemical disinfection solution or lenses - Lens Wearing Precautions - Never wear lenses beyond the period recommended by the eye care practitioner If the lens sticks (stops moving) on the eye, follow the recommended directions on Care for a Sticking Lens.
+The lens should move freely on the eye for the continued health of the eye.
+If non-movement of the lens continues, the patient should be instructed to immediately consult his or her eye care practitioner. - Avoid, if possible, all harmful or irritating vapors and fumes while wearing lenses